Bangkok Travel Guide

 March to May is the hot season with temperatures often soaring above 35°C (95°F), the city also suffers with the effects of the smokey season so it won’t just be the heat that has you looking for indoor entertainment.

 The rainy season arrives in July and brings heavy showers and high humidity, which can sometimes lead to flooding in parts of the city, especially near the river or canals.
 This lasts though until October and is a great time to score a bargain priced hotel room.
 I visited last August and the previous July and the wet weather was not much of a problem at all, clearing up as quickly as it started on most occasions.
+The biggest difference is the number of blue skies you will get.

 Average temperatures & rainfall for Bangkok